with Peter Corbett

 Whether you’re a beginner, a dabbler, or a skilled meditator seeking the company of others, join expert teachers in a 45-minute weekly in-person program.
 Each session is inspired by a different work of art from the Rubin Museum’s collection.
 Designed to fit into your lunch break, the program includes an opening talk, a 20-minute sitting session, and a closing discussion.
 Chairs will be provided.

-As part of Spirituality Week at the Rubin Museum, this week’s in-person meditation session will be led by Justin Michael Williams, and the theme for this month is Impermanence.
+As part of Spirituality Week at the Rubin Museum, this week’s in-person meditation session will be led by Peter Corbett, and the theme for this month is Impermanence.
 Peter will instruct you in the zazen form, and set you off on a journey into the Museum for a new kind of art experience with a large group sharing at the end.